shadow-robot/sr_experimental_documentation/docs/user_guide/1_5_setting_up_simulation.md

 ### Starting a robot in simulation

-First you need to start the system container by either doble clicking the icon "Arm_Hand_Container" or running the following command:
+First you need to start the system container by either double clicking the icon "Arm_Hand_Container" or running the following command:
 ```eval_rst
 .. prompt:: bash $